20 Signs That A Woman Has Not Been Sexually Active

 Signs That A Woman Has Not Been Sexually Active: Sexual activity is a natural and important aspect of human life, but not everyone engages in it at the same time or to the same extent.
-The concept of virginity has been a subject of controversy and debate for a long time.

 While the concept has been traditionally associated with a woman’s sexual purity, it is important to note that it is a social construct and does not hold any scientific basis.